Leaflet/Leaflet/CONTRIBUTING.md

  4. Open `localhost:4000` in your browser.

 Now any file changes will be updated when you reload pages automatically.
-After commiting the changes, just send a pull request.
+After committing the changes, just send a pull request.

 If you need to update documentation according to a new feature that only appeared in the master version (not stable one), you need to make changes to `gh-pages-master` branch instead of `gh-pages`.